A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Materials and Methods

 Equation \ref{DCR} requires that we specify the flow field that arises from sarcomere length changes for contracting sarcomeres of constant radius.
 In the absence of a detailed analytic solution to flow in the complex domain of myofilament overlap, or a full computational fluid dynamics simulation of sarcomere flows, we considered two different simple flow fields to explore the general consequences of fluid exchange to substrate delivery.

 In both models, we use a cylindrical model of the half sarcomere in which we consider axial ($z$) and radial ($r$) velocity components in the domain $0 \leq z \leq L$ and $0 \leq r \leq R$

-We next consider two approaches to calculate the relevant flow fields, both of which are based on a plug flow model in which $u_z$ varies only in the z-direction (the velocity component perpendicular to the z-disk is uniform in the r-direction).
-In addition at the z-disk ($z=L$), the fluid velocity is equal to the instantaneous shortening velocity of the sarcomere, -$U(t)$, which in our model is periodic.
-Similarly at the m-line ($z=0$) symmetry demands that $u_z = 0$.
+We next consider two approaches to calculate the relevant flow fields, both of which are based on an effective plug flow model in which $u_z$ varies only in the $z$-direction (the velocity component perpendicular to the z-disk is uniform in the $r$-direction).
+In addition, at the z-disk ($z=L$), the fluid velocity is equal to the instantaneous velocity of the sarcomere, $U(t)$, which in our model is periodic and $U(t)$ is positive during lengthening.
+Hereafter, for simplicity, we refer to $U(t)$ as $U$.
+All velocities linearly depend on $U$.
+Additionally, at the M-line ($z=0$) symmetry demands that $u_z = 0$.
 Symmetry also demands that $u_r = 0$ at the axial center of the sarcomere ($r = 0$).
 Thus:

 Additionally, we assume the flow to be cylindrically symmetric.
 Both flow fields satisfy the equation of continuity for flow within the sarcomere in cylindrical coordinates $r,z$: